SvenMichaelKlose/tunix/README.md

-TUNIX should include a Linux-compatible terminal emulator with additional graphics and DOM-tree manipulation for document rendering so the applications it should provide can range from basic utilities to more complex software, leveraging these unique features.
+TUNIX should include a Linux-compatible terminal emulator with additional graphics and DOM-tree manipulation for document rendering, so the applications it should provide can range from basic utilities to more complex software, leveraging these unique features.
 Here